Manhunt for Osama bin Laden: Killing of Osama bin Laden

 Following his death new details of where he lived were learned from interrogations of his widows and surviving associates.

-According to the Associated Press reports based on interrogations, it was determined that he had lived in five different safehouses in Pakistan.
+According to Associated Press reports based on interrogations, it was determined that he had lived in five different safehouses in Pakistan.
 His penultimate home was located in Haripur.
 It was a relatively upscale house in a neighborhood that contained other upscale homes but also bordered Afghan refugee huts.
 He lived there for eleven months while the Abbottabad compound was being built.

 Pakistan's alleged role

 Critics have accused Pakistan's military and security establishment of protecting bin Laden.
 Most believe bin Laden lived at the compound for at least six years before his death there.

 On March 29, 2012, Pakistani newspaper Dawn acquired a report produced by Pakistani security officials, based on interrogation of his three surviving wives, that detailed his movements while living underground in Pakistan.

-Declan Walsh, writing in the New York Times, reported on speculation that Pakistan was planning to charge bin Laden's wives and adult daughters with immigration offenses, rather than simply deporting them, so they would be in prison and unable to offer details of Pakistani cooperation with bin Laden to neighboring country India and its intelligence agency RAW, as it would be politically embarrassing for Pakistan.
+Declan Walsh, writing in the New York Times, reported on speculation that Pakistan was planning to charge bin Laden's wives and adult daughters with immigration offenses, rather than simply deporting them, so they would be in prison and unable to offer details of Pakistani cooperation with bin Laden to neighboring country India and its intelligence agency RAW.